Credit: @lotuslove28 on Instagram

 Credit: CIA New York Restaurants

 Nourish the body and forge meaningful bonds with friends in the Hudson Valley, where you and your best buds can embark on amazing culinary experiences.
 In Pleasantville, ZWILLING Cooking Studio bills itself as “part culinary classroom, part dinner party” and welcomes groups celebrating birthdays, bachelor and bachelorette parties, and other events.
 With classes like “Girls Night Out” Asian Street Food and Mexican Fiesta Menu, you’re sure to have a blast!
-A little further north in Hyde Park, amateur home cooks, hobby bakers, and avid foodies alike can sharpen their skills with a class at the Culinary Institute of America (CIA), where many of the world’s top chefs have trained.
-Take classes like Artisan Breads at Home or Food and Wine Pairing 101, where you’ll learn (and taste) the best vintages to pair with any meal.
+A little further north in Hyde Park, amateur home cooks, hobby bakers, and avid foodies alike can sharpen their skills with a class at The Culinary Institute of America (CIA), where many of the world’s top chefs have trained.
+Take classes like Artisan Breads at Home or Sip + Science: The Chemistry + Techniques of Maillard (Liqueur), where you’ll dive into the molecular heart of flavor of the CIA’s Maillard Liqueur.
 Students and faculty chefs also run several world-class restaurants at CIA.
-Guests can dine on French cuisine, casual Italian fare, or upscale farm-to-table dishes (restaurants are closed for summer break from August 4-September 6).
+Guests can dine on French cuisine, casual Italian fare, or upscale farm-to-table dishes (restaurants are closed for summer break from August 9-September 11).
 Finally, Hillsdale General Store is a one-stop-shopping experience for all home chefs; they also host a regular schedule of interesting cooking classes.

 Contemplate Art and Nature (Catskills / Hudson Valley)